 The Python API requires a Python 3 installation and allows full access to the Understand database from your python scripts.
 Several examples also ship with Understand in the scripts folder.
 The getting started steps for the Python API are here.

 The Understand C API will allow you to access the data that Understand captures from inside of your C programs.
+We don't usually add new features to the C API, but it still provides access to most of the Understand data.
 You can read more about it here.

 One of our users, Chris Johnson, has developed a .NET sdk wrapper for the Understand API.
 The API is written in managed C++ (i.e. C++/CLI), and once compiled, can be accessed by any programming language that targets the .NET framework.
 More details at understandapi.codeplex.com Thanks, Chris!